jorgecortesdev/xpression/README.md

 ## Usage

-It include a controller class called Calculator that can be used as:
+It includes a controller class called Calculator that can be used as:

 ```php
 $expression = "1 + 2 * 3";